Damian Kądzior

-Damian Kądzior (born 16 June 1992) is a Polish professional footballer who plays as a winger for I liga club GKS Tychy.
+Damian Kądzior (born 16 June 1992) is a Polish professional footballer who plays as a winger for II liga club GKS Tychy.

 Club career

 Kądzior was born in Białystok, Poland, where he joined the Jagiellonia Białystok youth academy.

 Jagiellonia Białystok

 Kądzior started playing for the Jagiellonia senior team in 2012, and made three appearances before being loaned out.

 Loan to Motor Lublin

 Kądzior joined Motor Lublin on loan on a two-year loan.
 During his time at Lublin, he scored eight goals in total for the club.

 Loan to Dolcan Ząbki

 In January 2015, Kądzior joined Dolcan Ząbki on a temporary basis, where he made a total of 33 appearances, scoring eight goals.

 Loan to Wigry Suwałki

 On 29 February 2016, Kądzior moved on loan to Wigry Suwałki until the end of the season.
 He scored four goals in 14 appearances for the club.

 Wigry Suwałki

 On 1 July 2016, he joined the club on a free transfer.
 During his time at the club, he scored a total of 20 goals in 53 appearances.